wbadart/blog/_posts/2017-04-11-Eduroam-on-Arch-Linux.md

     $ systemctl enable wpa_supplicant connman
     ```

-4. Restart both of those services to connect (`systemctl restart wpa_supplicant connman`).
+4. Restart both of those services to connect.

+    ```
+    $ systemctl restart wpa_supplicant connman
+    ```

     Alternatively, reboot your computer to make sure the whole auto-startup business works.
 This is the profit step; you should be connected once it's done.

 An interesting thing that I'll note before leaving you is that when I'm connected to Eduroam, I've found that I can access the internet just fine (browse the web, curl around, ssh into the blog server, etc.) but I don't get replies from `ping`s.
 Not sure what the deal is here, but just thought I'd mention it FYSA.